Guide to IRS Form 14039: Identity Theft Affidavit

 TurboTax Tip:

 Be cautious of email scams, especially during tax season.
-Remember, the IRS never communicates via email, so any electronic correspondence claiming to be from the IRS should be forwarded to phishing@irs.gov.
+Remember, the IRS only communicates via email with prior notice in limited situations, so any unexpected electronic correspondence claiming to be from the IRS should be forwarded to phishing@irs.gov.

 Take precautions

-The IRS wants you to submit Form 14039 when you believe someone has unauthorized access to your personal information.
-Use the "potential victim" box when unfamiliar entries on a credit report, unusual credit card charges, a lost purse or a stolen wallet suggest identity theft.
+Certainly submit Form 14039 if you know that you, or someone close to you, is the victim of identity theft.
+But the IRS also wants you to submit the form if you simply suspect that someone has unauthorized access to your personal information.
+For instance, you can use the form when unfamiliar entries on a credit report, unusual credit card charges, a lost purse, or a stolen wallet suggest identity theft.

 Identity theft prevention